spartanny/Hotel-Reservation/README.md

 # Hotel-Reservation
-Repo to learn REST apis using electron framework.
+Repo to learn REST apis using Express framework.

 Will be addressing HLD for classic hotel reservation problem and implementing code off of that.